CyberFvde/Secure-Code-Commandments/README.md

 14. **Password Managers:** Allow users to cut and paste into the password field to use password managers.

 15. **Secret Management:** Keep all connection strings, hashes, passwords, and other secrets in a secret store.
 Follow secret management best practices.
+Some good free open source secret management tools include hashiCorpVault & Passbolt etc.

 16. **Password Hashing:** Hash and salt all passwords.